Breeders' Cup World Championships Betting Guide

 You know how punters get lost in too much data or bet blindly?
 I break down the stats and trends so you can feel confident you’re betting with more than just gut instinct.

-The 2025 Breeders' Cup World Championships will take place at the Del Mar racetrack in Del Mar, California, where there will be a total of fourteen championship races, thirteen of which are Grade 1 races, with the recently added Juvenile Turf Sprint the only Grade 2 race on the card
+The 2026 Breeders' Cup World Championships will take place at the Keeneland Racetrack in Lexington, Kentucky, where there will be a total of fourteen championship races, all of which are Grade 1 races.

 The meeting highlight is the Classic, a race that carries a purse of $6m.
 Be sure to head over to the Breeders' Cup Classic Preview before the running of the races to see which runners score well on the trends.